nvbn/nvbn.github.io/_posts/2014-11-05-protocols-for-testing.md

         (done))))
 ```

-It doesn't works, it tries to actually make http request.
-Ok, I can try put `with-redefs`
+It didn't work, it actually tries to make http request.
+Ok, I can try to put `with-redefs`
 inside go-block:

 ```clojure